Chen affair: How US diplomatic success turned to disaster

-The activist is now outside the protection of the United States and under virtual detention in Beijing's Chaoyang Hospital.'Our values'
+The activist is now outside the protection of the United States and under virtual detention in Beijing's Chaoyang Hospital.

 The 40-year-old blind activist spoke to a number of friends on the telephone when he first came out of the embassy on Wednesday.
 One of those was the lawyer Li Jinsong.

 "He said that he now has true freedom and real protection," Mr Li told the BBC just after he had spoken to Mr Chen.

 US Secretary of State Hillary Clinton also seemed to think a good deal had been struck.

 "I am pleased that we were able to facilitate Chen Guangcheng's stay and departure from the US embassy in a way that reflected his choices and our values," said Mrs Clinton, in a statement released shortly after Mr Chen left the embassy.